vruss/usbsetup/README.md

 Configure **Activities configurator** to change the topbar look and feel.
 ![Screenshot](activities_configurator_screenshot.png)
 - **Arc menu** to replace the default top left menu (windows key still open old one)
+- In GNOME-TWEAKS > Top Bar > diable App menu and enable Date / weekday

-Install **Plank**, an iOS style app dock launcher, and add it to your startup applications.
-Plank can be configured by holding Ctrl + right click on the dock.
+Install **Plank**, an iOS style app dock launcher, and add it to your startup applications in GNOME-TWEAKS.

 Install the Elementary GTK theme and the Elementary Plank theme:
 ```bash
 sudo dnf install elementary-theme
 sudo dnf install elementary-theme-plank
 ```
-And change theme in GNOME-TWEAKS > Appearance > Applications
+And change theme in GNOME-TWEAKS > Appearance > Applications.
+Plank theme can be configured by holding Ctrl + right click on the dock.